learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q45.** A developer wants to defer loading of below-the-fold images so they only load when the user scrolls near them, using a native browser feature and no JavaScript library.
+**Q.** A developer wants to defer loading of below-the-fold images so they only load when the user scrolls near them, using a native browser feature and no JavaScript library.
 Which attribute enables this?

 - A) `<img src="photo.jpg" defer>`
 - B) `<img src="photo.jpg" loading="lazy">`